The 6 Best Eye Heating Masks (for Dry Eyes & Blepharitis)

 2. Hydrating the eyelids – painful eyelids, caused by blepharitis, dry eyes, etc. will benefit from the moisture provided by moist heated eye pads – instantly.

-3. Boosting blood circulation – the wonderful warm heat will not only relax and relieve eye strain but also boost blood circulation to your eye, which brings all the nutrients your eyes need to heal – faster.
+3. Boosting blood circulation – The wonderful warm heat will not only relax and relieve eye strain but also boost blood circulation to your eye, which brings all the nutrients your eyes need to heal – faster.

 4. Reduced need for OTC eye drops, which are rarely helpful, and contain chemicals you don’t want to put inside your eyes in the long term.